Password Strength Test

 The password strength test analyzes your password.
 It reviews how long it would take to crack with four different types of cyberattacks - a throttled online attack, an unthrottled online attack, an offline attack with slow hashing, and an offline attack with fast hashing - and offers tips for increasing the password’s strength based on what you entered.
 With this information, you can revise your password to make it stronger or opt to generate a stronger, new password altogether with a password generator.

 The password strength test is written entirely in JavaScript, meaning that the processing is done completely on your device.
-No password information you test is submitted to this site.
+No password information you test stays on this site.
 It’s completely safe to test any password using our password tester.
+If I need to improve my account security, the best thing to do is test my passwords to improve their strength; my information will stay secure in the online password tester tool, but I'll improve my account protection overall.

 How to check if your password is strong